arianekrumel/greater-than-game/README.md

     Will give error message if given blank age.<br />
     Will give error message if not given one character for gender.<br />
 * Select 2 to list all players in comma-separated list, in order of registration.<br />
-    Will give error message if database currently has no players <br />
+    Will give error message if database currently has no players registered.<br />
-    registered.<br />
 * Select 3 to play game.<br />
     Will give error message if player is not registered.<br />
 * Select 4 to retrieve a registered user by name and display all info.<br />
-    Will give error message if database currently has no players <br />
+    Will give error message if database currently has no players registered.<br />
-    registered.<br />
     Must search for a player that exists in database.<br />
 * Select Q to quit program.<br />
-   Upon selecting the 3rd option, the game menu will start and present<br />
-   a new menu of options.<br />
+   Upon selecting the 3rd option, the game menu will start and present a new menu of options.<br />
 * Select L, E or R to submit and save valid answer<br />
 * Select Q to call up quit confirmation dialog where player can press<br />